bekezie/StudentHousingFinder3.0/README.md

 - Filtering system for rendering available and unavailable listings separately to the browser when called for both owners and students

+In-memory key-value storage data structures used:

+Ranking Listings
-Data structures used for ranking listings with rating highest will include Hash Set and Sorted Set.
+- Hash Set and Sorted Set will be used for ranking listings with highest ratings.

-Will use a Hash Set to store listings key-value pairs.
+- Will use a Hash Set to store listings key-value pairs.
 We will provide an attribute score to keep track of the rank of each listing object and reference it’s key in a sorted set.

-By doing so we can call each listing object by its key in a sorted set which is ordered by the score attribute from each listing object.
+- By doing so we can call each listing object by its key in a sorted set which is ordered by the score attribute from each listing object.

 Example:
 Hash Set: